Syncthing Relay

 Use cases

-- Synchronize devices behind restrictive NAT.
+- Synchronize files between devices behind NAT or strict firewalls.

 Access the service